IBM-Bluemix-Docs/mobilepush/push_step_2.md

 Your next step is to [set up the Push service client SDK's](push_step_3.html).

+## For Cordova applications
+{: #push_step_2_b}

+Cordova is a platform for building hybrid applications with JavaScript, CSS, and HTML.
+The {{site.data.keyword.mobilepushshort}} service supports development of Cordova-based iOS and Android applications.

+To enable Cordova applications for receiving push notifications to your devices, go through [Push Notifications Cordova Plugin Push SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/tree/Doc#ios-app).

 ## For iOS applications and Safari browser
 {: #enable-push-ios-notifications}